pombase/allele_qc/readme.md

   * A tuple of `re.Match[str]`, representing a match in a string to the pattern described in `regex`
   * A "gene dictionary", see `load_genome.py`

     The function verifies that the proposed mutation is compatible with gene DNA or peptide sequence, and returns an error string otherwise (see examples in `grammar.py`).

+* `coordinate_indexes`: a tuple with the indexes of the regex groups that contain coordinates.
+This is used to update the allele coordinates if allele sequence changes.

 ### Defining allele categories